LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### Survey flow

-When a bot conversation ends, if the conversation's last skill matches one assigned to the survey bot, the survey bot automatically begins the survey, and the bot sends the greeting message.
+When a conversation with a custom bot ends, if the conversation's last skill matches one assigned to the survey bot, the survey bot automatically begins the survey, and the bot sends the greeting message.

 The bot then sends the survey questions one by one based on the survey bot's dialog flow.
 Upon each consumer response, the bot sends the next question based on the defined logic.